-Unconventional choices that are rooted from a place of inner knowing, and a moral compass that points you towards what’s ethically right or wrong, are the kind that will lead to self-actualization and positive, lasting change.
-These are the choices that require bravery to deal with the fallout that will result from freeing yourself from dogmatic rules and beliefs that held you and your loved ones captive.
+Unconventional choices that are rooted from a place of inner knowing, and a moral compass are the kind that will lead to self-actualization and positive, lasting change.
+However, these are the choices that require you to be brave to deal with the fallout that will result from freeing yourself from dogmatic rules and beliefs that held you and your loved ones captive.

 We have a plethora of historical, and contemporary, role models to choose from.
 In every era, there are revolutionary figures who chose differently and went against the conventions of their time, even while facing rebuke (or death) from their adversaries.
 Think of Galileo Galilei whose commitment to his scientific discoveries made him willing to face the threats of the Orthodox Church.
 Rosa Parks, who defiantly refused to give up her bus seat, sparking mass protest that eventually led to the end of segregation.
 Amelia Earhart, the first female pilot who chose to fly solo across the Atlantic.

 Yet not everyone is capable of breaking away from conventional belief systems.
 As human beings, we’re instinctively driven by our need to belong and accepted by others – sometimes at the cost of our own personal advancement.
 This fear of becoming a social pariah coupled with a lack of self-awareness makes it a herculean task to choose a different path to those around us.